kingandmcgaw/kingandmcgaw.github.io/_site/README.md

     $ rake 'newpost[post-title]'

+## Write a draft post

+Navigate to the project root and use the following command to generate a new draft post (replacing "post-title" with the title of your post):

+    $ rake newdraft["post-title"]

+Or if you are on ZSH:

+    $rake 'newdraft[post-title]'

 ## Run the site locally

 To run the site on your computer, navigate to the root and run the following command: